ddavila0/analytics_tools/models/doc/input_data.md

 The algorithm uses 3 DataFrames: **weeks_df**, **days_df** and **dataset_sizes**:

-1) DataFrame **days_df**.
-In this table, each record will have a week timestamp, 'week_ts', a day timestamp 'day_ts'and the set of dataset IDs that were accessed that day.
-The DataFrame **weeks_df** is the result of grouping the **days_df** by 'week_ts'.
+1) In **days_df** each record will have a week timestamp, 'week_ts', a day timestamp 'day_ts' and the set of dataset IDs that were accessed that day 'datasets_set'.
 See "The origin of days_df" below for more information on how is this data obtained.

 | week_ts    | day_ts     | datasets_set |
 |------------|------------|--------------|